• ECTS

 Some possible readings:

-Hérivaux C. and Gauthey J. Benefits linked to groundwater protection: why and how to give them a monetary value?
-French Biodiversity Agency, Paris, September 2018, 72 p., https://professionnels.afbiodiversite.fr/fr/node/339
+Hérivaux C. and Gauthey J. The benefits of groundwater protection: why and how should they be given a monetary value?
+French Agency for Biodiversity, Paris, September 2018, 72 p., https://professionnels.afbiodiversite.fr/fr/node/339

-Rinaudo J.-D., Holley C., Montginoul M. and Barnett S. Sustainable groundwater management: a comparative analysis of French and Australian policies and implications to other countries.
-Springer, 2020 (from which most of the case studies are taken) https://www.springer.com/gp/book/9783030327651
+Rinaudo J.-D., Holley C., Montginoul M., and Barnett S. Sustainable groundwater management: a comparative analysis of French and Australian policies and implications for other countries.
+Springer, 2020 (the source of most of the case studies) https://www.springer.com/gp/book/9783030327651

-And don't hesitate to watch films or documentaries on the subject.
-Here are a few suggestions: http: //www.water-alternatives.org/
+But also don't hesitate to watch films or documentaries on the subject.
+Some suggestions are available on the website: http://www.water-alternatives.org/

-- An assessment of the preparatory work given to each participant (or to pre-designated groups of participants): before the start of the module, each group is asked to send in a file (generally 4 pages long, completed with an evaluation grid of the groundwater management case they have been asked to deal with).
+• An assessment of the preparatory work for the module that will have been given to each participant (or to pre-designated groups of participants): each group is asked to send a file (usually four pages long, supplemented by an evaluation grid for the groundwater management case study they were asked to work on) before the start of the module.

-- During the session, students will be invited individually to present part of their preparatory work.
+• During the session, students will be invited individually to give an oral presentation of part of their preparatory work.

-- Finally, an individual written essay will be required at the end of the module to check that students have mastered the concepts and notions explored throughout the module.
-This will take the form of an assignment to be handed in by a specific deadline.
+• Finally, an individual written assignment will be required at the end of the module to verify that students have mastered the concepts and ideas explored throughout the module.
+This will be required in the form of an assignment to be submitted by a specific deadline.

 Syllabus

-Physical and human aspects, economic evaluation, supply-side management, demand-side management
+Physical and human aspects, economic assessment, supply-side management, demand-side management

 Physical and human aspects, economic valuation, supply and demand management